Monotonicity and Bracketing in Games: Proof of Theorem

 Finally, if $X$ and $Y$ have the same distribution then, for any $\varepsilon>0$, $\Phi[Y]-\varepsilon = \Phi[Y-\varepsilon] \leq\Phi[X]\leq \Phi[Y+\varepsilon]=\Phi[Y]+\varepsilon$, so $\Phi[X]=\Phi[Y]$.

 \end{proof}

-\begin{lemma} Suppose a solution concept $S$ permits bracketing and is a refinement of FOSD-QRE.
+\begin{lemma} Suppose a solution concept $S$ permits bracketing and is a refinement of ordinal-QRE.
 Then there is a monotone additive statistic $\Phi$ such that for all $G = (A,u), p \in S(G),$ and $a \in A_1$, for some $\lambda \geq 0$. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lm_DSC_distribution}]

 For each $X \in \Delta_\Q$, let $H_{0,X}=(B,v)$ be the game defined in \eqref{eq_HrX}, where $r=0$.
 We claim that since $S$ permits bracketing, $S(H_{0,X})$ is a singleton.
 Indeed, let $p,q \in S(H_{0,X})$, so $p\times q\in S(H_{0,X}\otimes H_{0,X})$ by bracketing.
 Since it must be that $p_1(b_X)\cdot q_1(b_0)=p_1(b_0)\cdot q_1(b_X)$.
 Equivalently, $p_1(b_X)\cdot (1-q_1(b_X))=(1-p_1(b_X))\cdot q_1(b_X)$, so $p_1=q_1$.
 By distribution-neutrality, $p_i=q_i$ for $i\neq 1$, since they must both be the uniform distribution over $B_i$.
 Hence $p=q$, and $S(H_{0,X})$ is a singleton.